in28minutes/java-cheat-sheet/README.md

 Actor actor2 = new Hero();
 ```

-Actor reference variables actor1, actor2 hold the reference of objects of sub classes of Animal, Comedian and Hero.

-Since object is super class of all classes, an Object reference variable can also hold an instance of any class.
+- Since object is super class of all classes, an Object reference variable can also hold an instance of any class.

 ```
 //Object is super class of all java classes
 Object object = new Hero();
 ```

 #### Inheritance: IS-A Relationship

-We should use inheritance only when there is an ÒIS AÓ relationship between classes.
+- We should use inheritance only when there is an IS-A relationship between classes.
 For example, Comedian IS-A Actor, Hero IS-A Actor are both true.
 So, inheritance is correct relationship between classes.

-Comedian is called a Sub Class.
+- Comedian is called a Sub Class.
 Actor is Super Class.

-Multiple Inheritance is not allowed in Java.

-Multiple Inheritance results in a number of complexities.
+- Multiple Inheritance results in a number of complexities.
 Java does not support Multiple Inheritance.

 ```
 class Dog extends Animal, Pet { //COMPILER ERROR